How Code Manager works

 Environment isolation metadata and Code Manager

-Both your live and staging code directories contain metadata files that are generated by file sync to provide environment isolation for your resource types.
+The live code and staging code directories contain metadata files generated by file sync, which provide environment isolation for your resource types.

-.pp extension, ensure that each environment uses the correct version of
+.ppextension, ensure that each environment uses the correct version of the resource type.

 Moving from r10k to Code Manager

-Moving from r10k to Code Manager can improve the automation of your code management and deployments.
+Moving from r10k to Code Manager can improve automation of your code management and deployments.

-Some users might not want to upgrade from r10k to Code Manager because of the following differences:
+While we recommend using Code Manager whenever possible, reasons you might not want to upgrade from r10k to Code Manager include:

-manually with r10k.
-If you depend on the ability to
+does not allow you to manually deploy code with r10k.
+If you depend on the ability to deploy modules

 - Code Manager must deploy all control repositories to the same directory.
-If you are using r10k to deploy control repositories to different directories, continue using r10k.
+If you use r10k to deploy control repositories to different directories, we recommend continuing to use r10k.

 - Code Manager supports the shellgit provider, but only for HTTPS.
 It does not support system .SSH configuration or other shellgit options.